My notes on Carthage for both using and creating your own carthage frameworks

 Clutters up your github repos.
 Carthage files, obscure XCode project files in obscure sub folders that makes no sense.

-- Adding binaries (.framework and .dSYM) to releases section of github speeds up the process of adding frameworks to your project.
+- Adding binaries (.framework and .dSYM) to releases section of github speeds up the process of adding frameworks to your project, because the local systems doesn’t have to build the .frameworks.
 A drawback is that binaries leak personal information and information about your computer file system.
 Which can be a security risk.
 An option is to build binaries off-site on a remote computer.
+Or use an anonymous computer.

 Carthage further reading: